mandarmohile/hello-world/README.md

 # hello-world
-This is a simple Hello World project for deploying on Cloud Infrastructure for educating and testing purposes
+This is a simple Spring Boot Hello World project for deploying on Cloud Infrastructure for knowledge gain and testing purposes